-You will need an International Driving Licence to drive in Albania, and this needs to be with you at all times, as well as your passport.
-You should also make sure you have the documents which the car rental agency gives you, including insurance details and registration documents.
+You will need an International Driving Licence to drive in Albania, which needs to be with you at all times, as well as your passport.
+You should also ensure you have the documents the car rental agency gives you, including insurance details and registration documents.

-Rent a Car Albania 7 – The Types of Roads You Will Experience
+Rent a Car In Albania 7 – The Types of Roads You Will Experience

-There are no toll roads in Albania, so you don’t need to keep small change handy!
-This is good news, and the further good news is that the roads are very well developed, especially around Tirana.
-In the north, where the mountains are mainly located, you may find rougher roads, but there are no off-road areas, and it’s all quite pleasant regarding driving.
+Albania has no toll roads, so you don’t need to keep small change handy!
+This is good news, and the further good information is that the streets are very well developed, especially around Tirana.
+You may find rougher roads in the north, where the mountains are mainly located, but there are no off-road areas, and it’s all quite pleasant for driving.

 Car Rental Albania Tip 8 – Car Parking

 One thing which Albania isn’t so fantastic at is parking.
-You will find a lack of plentiful parking, even in the capital, so do bear this in mind and be aware that you may need to drive around a little to find a parking spot when you arrive at your destination.
+You will find a lack of plentiful parking, even in the capital, so bear this in mind and be aware that you may need to drive around a little to find parking when you arrive at your destination.

-Rent a Car Albania 9 – What Type of Car to Rent
+Rent a Car In Albania 9 – What Type of Car to Rent

 You have a range of cars in front of you whenever you go to a car rental agency, so how do you know which to go for?
-Well, basically you need to pick a car which is big enough for the number of people in your party, as well as the luggage you have, and extra space for you to be comfortable.
+Well, you need to pick a big car for the number of people in your party, the luggage you have, and extra space for you to be comfortable.
 If you’re traveling as a family, remember that you might need to go a little bigger, so your children can stretch out a little on longer journeys.
-Also, most cars are manual, not automatic, and if you want an automatic, you will have to pay a bit more.
+Also, most cars are manual, not automatic, and you will have to pay a bit more if you want an automatic.